Table of Contents

 What information does the Sales by Product report show

-Sales by Product report (also called Product Performance) is a common report used by store managers and salesman for sales analysis.
-This report opens a view on specific products sales.
+The Sales by Product report (also called Product Performance) is a common report used by store managers and salesmen for sales analysis.
+This report opens a view on specific product sales.

-The report is presented by the date range that is selected manually.
-Typically it is formed as a table with each row corresponding with one product.
-Columns of the report are used to display various sales statistics on this product.
+The report is presented by the manually selected date range.
+Typically, it is formed as a table with each row corresponding to one product.
+The columns of the report are used to display various sales statistics on this product.

-Depending on the reporting app the store uses, it can be possible to transform the report output form from data table to graphic chart.
+Depending on the reporting app the store uses, it can be possible to transform the report output form from a data table to a graphic chart.

-Sales report by product allows tracking all information generated by product sales.
+The Sales by Product report allows tracking all information generated by product sales.
 It can be used to answer questions such as:

-- per each product get the number of ordered and refunded
+• For each product, get the number of ordered and refunded items.

-- per each product track coupons and discounts
+• For each product, track coupons and discounts.

 The list of answers you can get with the Sales by Product report can be extended by using additional data columns and data filters.

-Sales statistics in a store are not limited exclusively by data on product sales.
+Sales statistics in a store are not limited exclusively to data on product sales.
 A Shopify store owner may use several other sales reports alongside the product sales report.

 Often in conjunction with product sales reports, store managers use such reports as sales: